Home

 1 Birth

-Edmond Dede was a free Creole of color, born Nov.
+Edmund Dédé was a free Creole of color, born Nov.
 20, 1827 in New Orleans, Louisiana.
 His parents had arrived from the French West Indies around 1809.
-Edmond's father was a bandmaster for a militia unit.
+Edmund's father was a bandmaster for a militia unit.
+The composer's first name is often spelled "Edmond" but it now appears that spelling is incorrect.
+The Houston Daily Post spelled his first name "Edmund" in an article of October 22, 1893 about his coming ashore in Houston after surviving the wreck of a steamship on which he had sailed.

 2 Violin Prodigy